MHaringa/insurancerating/docs/reference/model_performance.md

-# Performance of fitted GLMs
+# Compare fitted GLMs using common performance measures

-Computes model performance indices for one or more fitted GLMs.
+Compare one or more fitted GLMs using AIC, BIC and response-scale RMSE.
+The resulting table provides a concise first comparison of alternative pricing-model specifications fitted to the same portfolio outcome.

 ## Usage